Ostrynska/notes-app/README.md

 * Users can add, edit and remove notes.
 * A list of notes is displayed as a table.
 * The columns are a time of creation, note content, and note category.
-Categories are predefined: “Task”, “Random Thought”, and “Idea”.
+Categories are predefined: “Task”, “Random Thought”, “Quote”, and “Idea”.
 * Notes in the table also display a list of dates mentioned in this note as a separate column.
 * Users can archive notes.
 Archived notes are not shown in the notes list.
 Users can view archived notes and unarchive them.
 * The summary table is shown on the same page as the notes table.